 A trickle of lawsuits turned into a positive deluge of the same.
 All of a sudden, their legal beagles were suing anyone who even appeared to be cutting into their pie.
 As most of you who are Veterans know, this simply is not done.
 Bad form and all.
 While we all may disagree on our charity du jour, we should respect their purported desire to better the plight of Veterans.
 My site, asknod.org, has been engaged in that endeavour for almost ten years now.
 Obviously, the perfect charity would be one that returns every dime collected to those it hopes to better.
 Apparently, that is not attainable anywhere but here.
 And while I am not a true 501(c)(3), or any other version, for that matter, some contribute to my causes.
 I merely forward the funds on to legitimate charities in their entirety.
 No dealer prep and destination fees with fuel surcharges here, folks.

-I was rudely reminded of what was permitted and what was verboten in 2015 when I had my chain jerked for my sarcastic wit regarding one charity.
+I was rudely reminded of what was permitted and what was verboten in 2015 when I had my chain jerked for my sarcastic wit regarding a certain charity.
 I deserved it.
 Humor and sarcasm have their boundaries and I broached them.
-I have learned my lesson and no longer harass anyone in that regard as the objects of my ire were eventually replaced by more responsible fiscal stewards of the charity’s funds (and I signed an agreement to refrain from same).
-Hey, I didn’t call CBS.
-A Veteran employee of the Broadmoor Resort who might have happened to have Hepatitis C and reads my blog might have, however.
+I have learned my lesson and no longer harass anyone in that regard as the objects of my ire were eventually replaced by more responsible fiscal stewards of the charity’s funds (and I had to sign an agreement to refrain from same).
+Hey, I wasn’t the one who called CBS.
+A Veteran employee of the Broadmoor Resort who might have had Hepatitis C and reads my blog might have, however.

 2016 dawned with a renewed push to sue even their very own ex-employees that barked at the charity…

 As we know from the same news sources, what goes round comes around.
 The truth finally came out on CBS.
 Face it.
 You can’t go around pissing money away on things without someone taking notice.
-What’s sad, to me, is this gentleman didn’t have the intestinal fortitude to even write me back and apologize for the errors in his article.
-I would have, had the shoe been on the other foot.
+What’s sad, to me, is Mr. Kolfage didn’t have the intestinal fortitude to even write me back and apologize for the errors in his article.
+I would have-had the shoe been on the other foot.

 About Senior Airman Kolfage